TStrada/Data-Management/README.md

 <a name="overview"></a>
 ## &#9741; &nbsp; Overview
-Summary description of the project
+This is a university project focused on acquisition and storing of data.
+In particular the aim is to develop a music reccomendation system for all users who want to learn an instrument.
+In the first section there are two functions for scraping informations from websites and one for taking songs informations from Spotify, using API.
+Then there is audio analysis of the songs for 3 instrument: bass, drums and piano.
+In the third section there is an analysis concerning about the quality of dataset.
+Finally there is the building of reccomendation system based on Neo4j.

 <a name="data"></a>
 ## &#9741; &nbsp; Data
-Dataset used and preprocessing application
+You can find datasets used in the <a href="https://github.com/TStrada/Data-Management/tree/main/Dataset">Dataset</a> folder.<br>.
+Audio file are not uploaded.

 <a name="presentation"></a>
 ## &#9741; &nbsp; Presentation
-You can find our presentation in the <a href="https://github.com/TStrada/Web-marketing-project/tree/main/Report">Slides</a> folder.<br>
+You can find our presentation in the <a href="https://github.com/TStrada/Data-Management/tree/main/Report">Report</a> folder.<br>

 <a name="aboutus"></a>